lecardozo/lecardozo.github.io/_posts/2018-03-01-automated-docker-build.markdown

 Pretty easy, huh?
 Now, imagine that your package is so cool and so full of features that it deserves its own Docker image.
 How could we automate the Docker image build with Travis?
-Considering you have a Dockerfile in the root of the package directory similar to this:
+Considering you have a Dockerfile in the root directory of your package similar to this:

 {% highlight dockerfile linenos %}